ABOUT US

 Filipa started the project in 2008, mainly focusing on the orcas’ acoustic behaviour for her PhD at the University of St Andrews (UK).

 Her research focuses on resource specialisation and links to social and communication behaviours.
-She is currently a Research Specialist at the University of Iceland, based on our main field site of Vestmannaeyjar, and co-supervises all the students working on the project.
+She is currently the Director of the Westman Islands Research Centre of the University of Iceland, based on our main field site of Vestmannaeyjar, and co-supervises all the students working on the project.

 PAUL WENSVEEN